EdgeFirstAI/documentation/docs/models/modelpack/training.md

 The training metrics are shown on the left and the trained model files are listed on the right.
 The trained Keras, TFLite, ONNX, and RTM models can be downloaded by clicking on the downward arrows on the right.

+!!! info
+    You can visualize the architecture of these models using [https://netron.app/](https://netron.app/).

 ## Next Steps